Leaf retention: Evergreen but dies to the ground in hard freezes.

 Prune: Cut 4" high in winter.

 Propagation: Seed or root division.
-Self-seeds.
+This plant self-seeds easily.

 Uses: Ornamental, hummingbird garden, erosion control on slopes.

-are of ssp. latifolium.
+Zauschneria californica.
 Other common names are California Fuschia and Hummingbird Flower.

 The butterfly in the picture is a Clouded Sulphur.